 – How many copies of Étienne’s “Super Discount” did you guys sell?

-We sold over a 100,000 copies, which wasn’t bad. Étienne never attached his image to the album and preferred being the brains behind a faceless brand, which wasn’t an easy thing for me to market, but the album had a huge influence nonetheless.
+We sold over 100,000 copies, which wasn’t bad. Étienne never attached his image to the album and preferred being the brains behind a faceless brand, which wasn’t an easy thing for me to market, but the album had a huge influence nonetheless.
 I remember reading a review that Fatboy Slim did for Mixmag, where he said, “I was feeling a bit unsure about continuing with music, but “Super Discount” made me find my way back to it again.
 I played it at a gig last Saturday and everyone went crazy “.
 That was a big thing to read back then.

 – If I mention a few names of people who were involved in the French Touch scene, can you tell me your thoughts about them?

 Saint Germain: He had a huge impact with his first album, “Boulevard“.
 It had a chilled-out vibe and was big in London because it fit the mood people wanted there.
 But despite his influence, Saint Germain was a bit apart from the French Touch scene.
-I’ve met him once or twice and he’s pretty a reserved guy.
+I’ve met him once or twice and he’s a pretty reserved guy.
 But he continued to have success with tracks like “Rose Rouge“, which came out a few years later and helped him achieve quite a bit of mainstream success.
 You still hear it all the time in documentaries, ads and TV shows.

 Laurent Garnier: He was one the scene’s first leaders, and his main goal was to campaign for the recognition of house and techno as legitimate genres.
 Electronic music in general had a negative reputation for being mindless music made for lazy people, and Garnier was the biggest voice in France against that.
 He had a residency at The Haçienda in the early 90s, which was a legendary feat in itself, but he also played a lot of raves in France that ended in fights with the police when they’d try to shut them down.
 He also did shows at mainstream venues like the Olympia, and his work really helped spread the scene in a forceful way.